 Step out from sunlight into shade, to make more room for others.
 The tears that water the parched soil of pain and sorrow, bring forth the blossoms and the fruits of Karmic retribution.
 Out of the furnace of man's life and its black smoke, winged flames arise, flames purified, that soaring onward, 'neath the Karmic eye, weave in the end the fabric glorified of the three vestures of the Path (20).

-Know, O beginner, this is the Open PATH, the way to selfish bliss, shunned by the Boddhisattvas of the "Secret Heart," the Buddhas of Compassion.
+Know, O beginner, this is the Open Path, the way to selfish bliss, shunned by the Bodhisattvas of the "Secret Heart," the Buddhas of Compassion.

 To live to benefit mankind is the first step.
 To practise the six glorious virtues (23) is the second.